 • If you are traveling time zones, try to get onto the normal clock schedule as soon as you can, within reason.
 If you are traveling too late at night, allow one day of sleeping in and off-schedule naps, but then try to get back on schedule the following day.
 If you travel early enough, stick to the regular schedule right away for an easier transition across time zones and battling jet lag.

-• Stick to schedule as much as you can without sacrificing fun on your trip, but once you get back home, try to get back to your normal rules as quickly as you can for a smoother and faster transition back home.
+• Stick to a schedule as much as you can without sacrificing fun on your trip, but once you get back home, try to get back to your normal rules as quickly as you can for a smoother and faster transition back home.
 Otherwise, parents often complain that several weeks later they are still feeling the effects of their traveling.
 If your baby has trouble getting back on schedule after a week or two, you might consider shifting schedules.

 • If you are sleep training, you will likely need to abandon your efforts until you get back home.
 Consistency is key and with schedules being out of whack and being in a different place, you won’t likely have a lot of success.
 If you’ve already sleep trained (or will by the time you travel), things might not be perfect during your travels, but once you get back it usually only takes a few days to get back to normal (provided you go back to your “sleep rules”).

 The most difficult part of holiday visitors is that everyone wants the babies or young children to stay up when they should be sleeping, so they can visit with them.
 This is especially true of those traveling far distances.
-I do not have profound advice for tackling this, except that it is YOU that will need to deal with the aftermath.
+I do not have profound advice for tackling this, except that it is YOU who will need to deal with the aftermath.

 For those who have children who do not get cranky, this will probably be a non-issue and you can be as flexible as you want to be.
 But, for those of us who have kids that get very cranky, we might not be able to be that flexible.
 For me, when my eldest son (the one this website was inspired by) got off schedule even once or just a little bit, it took us a week or more to get back on track.
 I am not exaggerating!
 So, we had to really decide which events were worthy of getting him off track.
 Here are a few simple tips: